 She stands and I hasten to look away from her, stepping off of the shuttle to breathe deeply.
 These last twenty-four hours have felt stifling, and I start to feel it again when she joins me on the ground.
 This isn’t the Spencer that I know and love.
 She hasn’t been that Spencer since I found her.

 I mean, she’s still as strikingly beautiful as always.
 But there is this somber aura hanging onto her, like an albatross clinging to her neck.
 She still smiles and nods when it’s expected, but it’s a farce.
 She’s hiding it well, but I can see it.

 Her always expressive eyes are dull as Kyla obliviously talks her ear off.
 And for Spencer, that’s a dead giveaway.
 They always had this way of sucking me in and making me feel insignificant, even as I felt all the more special for it.
-They were like a stormy, fall ocean, immense and scary and giving life as much as they take it away.
+They were immense and scary and giving life as much as they take it away.

 But that’s gone, missing, replaced with a vacant stare into some unknown horizon, some well-known anguish.
 And yet again, I feel this guilt start to manifest itself.
 And yet again, instead of wanting to run, I need to fix it.
 It scares me because it’s so unlike me.
 I don’t fix things; I shatter them and leave them burning, and I don’t look back no matter how dark or cold it gets.

 But right now, it doesn’t even matter what’s actually broken anymore.
 I just need to take something in my hands and make it whole.